Cameron Property Taxes Cut in 69% of Informal Hearings

-CInformal appeals are the favored way to reduce taxes in Cameron County and bring in record reductions and savings.
+Informal appeals are the favored way to reduce taxes in Cameron County and bring in record reductions and savings.
 While the number of protests and winning percentages can both run hot and cold, the tax savings seen by residents have never been higher.
-Nearly $17 million in taxes were cut in 2023, as $803.60 million in taxable value was reduced.
+Over $11 million in taxes were cut in 2024, as $530.90 million in taxable value was reduced.
 Improve your odds to win when you enroll in O’Connor’s Property Tax Protection Program™ today.
 There is no cost to join, and you will only be charged if your taxes are successfully lowered.
 Enroll, relax, and save.

 Resolved Informally Cameron CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.